arati-1/reactjs.org/beta/src/content/apis/react/useImperativeHandle.md

 <Intro>

-`useImperativeHandle` customizes the value that is exposed to the parent components when using ref.
+`useImperativeHandle` customizes the value that is exposed to the parent components when using `ref`.

 ```js
 useImperativeHandle(ref, createHandle, [deps])